maykinmedia/client-common/docs/cache/functions/cacheGet.md

 `string`

-A key identifying the selection.
+A key identifying the cache record.

 ## Returns

 `Promise`\<`null` \| `T`\>

+A `Promise` that resolves to the cached value if found and valid, otherwise `null`.